 I am about to—or I am going to—die: either expression is correct. — Last words of Dominique Bouhours, famous French grammarian

 You’ve probably been in churches when the pastor is there for his last Sunday.
-He’s retiring or resigning, or being retired or resigned, and so it’s his last opportunity to preach.
-If you’ve ever heard one of those sermons, boy, a lot of times, you’d say, “Well, if he had preached this way all the time, we would have kept him!”
+He’s retiring or resigning—or being retired or resigned—and it’s his last opportunity to preach.
+If you’ve ever heard one of those sermons, perhaps you said, “Well, if he had preached this way all the time, we would have kept him!”
 Pastors let it all out on those last Sundays.
 All the things that they’ve always wanted to say, always felt led to say, but were afraid to say, they finally say.
-But they’ve lost their job, it doesn’t matter, and off they go.
+And off they go.